mobxjs/mobx-state-tree/API.md

 ## cast

 Casts a node snapshot or instance type to an instance type so it can be assigned to a type instance.
-Alternatively also casts a node snapshot or instance to an snapshot type so it can be assigned to a type snapshot.
-Note that this is just a cast for the type system, this is, it won't actually convert a snapshot to an instance (or vice-versa), but just fool typescript into thinking so.
+Note that this is just a cast for the type system, this is, it won't actually convert a snapshot to an instance, but just fool typescript into thinking so.
-Either way, casting when outside an assignation operation will only yield an unusable type (never).
+Either way, casting when outside an assignation operation won't compile.

 ### Parameters

--   `snapshotOrInstance` **CastedType&lt;T>**
+-   `snapshotOrInstance`  Snapshot or instance

 ### Examples